erikajdavid/erikaDavidProjectOne/README.md

 - Convert code needing innerHTML with createElement and appendChild

 ## On-going bugs
-- Both th close cart icon and continue shopping link in the shopping cart only work for the shopping cart on the home page, and not the contact page.
+- Both the close cart icon and continue shopping link in the shopping cart only work for the shopping cart on the home page, and not the contact page.